 The best care

-The word “ultrasound” often evokes images of an unborn baby; however, diagnostic ultrasound imaging also provides vital information for many other health conditions.
-The experienced team at Rochester Integrated Medicine in Rochester, New York, use diagnostic ultrasound to produce pictures of your muscles, tendons, and ligaments, so we can clearly evaluate your condition and create the most effective treatment program for you.
+Diagnostic ultrasound imaging provides vital information for many other health conditions.
+The experienced team at Rochester Integrated Medicine use diagnostic ultrasound to produce pictures of your muscles, tendons, and ligaments, so we can clearly evaluate your condition and create the most effective treatment program for you.
 Call our office today to schedule an appointment.

 Diagnostic Ultrasound Q & A